saoirse-reid/pokemon-aklion/INSTALL.md

 Run `make` to build the ROM.
 The ROM will be output as `build/heartgold.us/pokeheartgold.us.nds`

-To build Pokemon SoulSilver, run `make soulsilver`.
-You do not need to clean your working tree in between compiling.
-Pokemon SoulSilver will be built as `build/soulsilver.us/pokesoulsilver.us.nds`.

 There are targets for building and testing changes to individual components without repackaging the ROM.
 For the ARM9 modules, run `make main`.
 For the ARM7 module, run `make sub`.
 For the filesystem, run `make filesystem`.
-To build these for SoulSilver, append `GAME_VERSION=SOULSILVER` to the appropriate command.

 At the end of building each of these, there is a checksum verification step.
 This makes sure that the final product is byte-for-byte equivalent to the retail ROM.
 To disable this, append `COMPARE=0` to your command.